 The physical post system is slowly fading out mainly due to the high demand for fast mail delivery.
 Postmen are now being replaced by a virtual postman called SMTP or Simple Mail Transfer Protocol.
-Many companies on the internet are today using SMTP as an email marketing tool to boost their sales.
-This article will look at Amazon SES vs SendGrid and see which of the two are the more used system for email marketing.
+Many companies on the internet are now using SMTP as an email marketing tool to boost their sales.
+This article will look at Amazon SES vs SendGrid and see which of the two is the more preferred system for email marketing.

 Amazon’s simple email service is an email marketing system from Amazon.com that was initially developed to serve Amazon customers.
 It is designed to send marketing emails and transaction emails or other contents to subscribers.

 SendGrid was launched in 2009 as a system that sends transactional emails.
 It was developed at just the right time when cloud-based email systems were becoming problematic.
 Many companies switched to SendGrid as a platform for sending emails to their subscribers.

 Amazon SES has an add-on benefit that allows users to send and receive emails easily.
 SendGrid does not have a feature that processes or sends emails.

 Amazon only provides a shared IP pool where users can send emails from the companies to the mailbox service providers.
 SendGrid provides both a dedicated pool and a shared pool.
 However, the dedicated pool is available only as an add-on.